Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Discussion

+Let us contrast this story with what is possible in the metric formalism.
+In the metric formulation it is possible to have amplitudes that are absent in GR, e.g. ${\cal M}^{+++}$ but these come from terms in the Lagrangian that contain higher derivatives.
+The developed gauge theoretic formalism allows for these amplitudes without increasing the order of field equations.
+However, the resulting theories are necessarily chiral (parity-violating), as only the mostly plus amplitudes can get produced by the above mechanism.

-In this paper we have been able to study these different graviton interactions quantitatively.
-We have seen that, most importantly, the new interactions are parity-violating, in that they lead to parity violating scattering amplitudes.
-Thus, it appears likely that {\it if} the condition of parity-invariance is added, then GR may indeed be the unique theory of interacting gravitons.
+As the new interactions possible in the gauge-theoretic framework are parity-violating, it appears likely that {\it if} the condition of parity-invariance is added, then GR may indeed be the unique theory of interacting gravitons.
 We have not attempted to prove any such statement here, but since all the deviations from GR that we have found are in the direction of parity violation, it is possible that such GR uniqueness statement can be shown to hold.
 However, there is no physical reason to restrict one's attention to only parity-invariant theories.
 Indeed, we know that Nature does violate parity invariance (in the Standard Model) in the strongest possible way.
 It is gratifying to see that gravitational theories where parity invariance is not built in from the start are also possible.